mirkosignorelli/Teaching/SCwR/README.md

-# Datasets and files for the course Statistical Computing with R
+# Datasets and files for the course Statistical Computing with R (2021-2024)

-This repository gathers the datasets used during the course **Statistical Computing with `R`** that I teach for the Master in Statistics and Data Science.
+This repository gathers the datasets used during the course **Statistical Computing with `R`** that I used to teach for the Master in Statistics and Data Science.
 The course material is available through Brightspace.

 ## Course material